TGT Oil and Gas Services

-TGT Diagnostics (TGT Oil and Gas Services) is a through-barrier diagnostics company for energy production and storage.
-The company is headquartered in Dubai, UAE and has offices and operations in multiple locations including the United States, the United Kingdom, Europe, the Middle East, Asia and Africa.
-TGT has Technology Centre in Kazan and its branches in Skolkovo Innovation Centre and Innopolis Special Economic Zone.
+TGT Diagnostics is a downhole logging and diagnostics company for energy production and storage.
+The company is headquartered in Abu Dhabi, UAE with a worldwide presence and operation in all the continents.
+With offices in the United States, United Kingdom, Norway, Saudi Arabia, UAE, Oman, Malaysia and Australia, TGT has served its clients in North and South America, across Europe, North and Sub-Saharan Africa, all of Middle East, Central, South and Southeast Asia and Australia.

-The company creates products and technology that diagnose flow and Well integrity throughout the well system, from the wellbore to the reservoir.
+The company creates products and technology that diagnose Reservoir Performance and Well Integrity throughout the well system, from the wellbore to the reservoir.

 Company history

 TGT Diagnostics was founded in 1998 by Arthur M. Aslanyan and Georgy V. Vasilyev, former students of Nikolay N. Neprimerov, Professor of Physics at Kazan State University, who created his school of oil reservoir studies and engineering in the 1950s.

-In 1999, the company diagnosed first well in an Oilfield in the Republic of Tatarstan.
+In 1999, the company diagnosed its first well in an oilfield in the Republic of Tatarstan.

 In 2001, TGT Diagnostics expanded its operations worldwide and established the headquarters in the United Arab Emirates.

-2003 - first international contract, providing well diagnostics to an operator producing from the Lekhwair oil field, Oman's largest oil and gas producer.
+2003 – first international contract, providing well diagnostics to an operator producing from the Lekhwair oil field, Oman's largest oil and gas producer.

 In 2006, TGT develops an acoustic technique to determine fluid or Gas flow through the reservoir or through leaks from downhole well components.

 In 2011, TGT Diagnostics underwent a financial and technical audit and joined the investment portfolio of Lime Rock Partners.

 In 2011, TGT Diagnostics initiated a proposal to the TatNeft petroleum company to form a joint venture for oil redevelopment and generated a redevelopment project for the Bavly oilfield of Tatarstan.
 The company proposed pilot tests to be conducted using innovative oil recovery technologies in one of the oil areas operated by TatNeft.